 Today's Bearded Collies were developed by G.O.
 Willison, who began breeding them for dog shows after World War II.
 She's also credited in helping develop the Bearded Collie Club in Britain, which propelled the breed to popularity around Europe.

 Bearded Collies arrived in the United States sometime during the late 1950s, but the first litter of puppies wasn't born until 1967.
-In 1969, the Bearded Collie Club of America was formed, and the breed was accepted by the American Kennel Club (AKC) in 1977.
+In 1969, the Bearded Collie Club of America was formed, and the breed was registered by the American Kennel Club (AKC) in 1977.

 Bearded Collie Care

 Bearded Collies shed heavily for two to four weeks every year, so you'll probably want to increase the frequency of grooming during this time.
+This can help prevent stray fur around the house.

 Common Health Problems